The subject-specific Mentoring Teacher Program™ allows for email access to a subject-specific mentoring teacher.

 - Has mastery of the subject and access to the materials you will be using

-A one year subscription to our Mentoring Teacher Program™ may be purchased for $200 per subject, per teacher, once the purchase of a Teacher Edition & Classroom Set or Teacher Edition Subscription is made.
+A one year subscription to our Mentoring Teacher Program™ may be purchased for $200 per subject, per teacher, once the purchase of an eBook Teacher Manual, a Teacher Edition & Classroom Set or Teacher Edition Subscription is made.
 The subscription allows for 25 times email access to the mentoring teacher for 370 days after purchase.

 Schools and Districts may call to inquire about multiple subscription discounts.

 To purchase please use the Buy Me button on the course description page for the program you wish to purchase - located through our catalog.
 You must already have, or will simultaneously purchase a Teaching Point teacher version of the subject-specific materials before a Mentoring Teacher Program of the same subject can be purchased.